Reply to "Comment on 'Absence of a consistent classical equation of motion for a mass-renormalized point charge'" (arXiv:2511.02865v1, 3 Nov 2025): Response to Primary Objection

-If the mass is not renormalized as $a\to0$ so that $m = e^2/(8\pi\eps_0ac^2) \to\infty$ as $1/a$ and $\tau_e = 4a/(3c)\to 0$ as $a$, the velocity jump $\varDelta u_n$ and thus the $\dot{u}^2$-term energy radiated across a transition interval as determined by the Li\'enard-Wiechert fields from the surface charge on the extended charged sphere can be shown to approach zero as $a\to 0$.
+If the mass is not renormalized as $a\to0$ so that $m = e^2/(8\pi\eps_0ac^2) \to\infty$ as $1/a$ and $\tau_e = 4a/(3c)\to 0$ as $a$, the velocity jump $\varDelta u_n$ and thus the $\dot{u}^2$-term energy radiated across a transition interval for a finite external force as determined by the Maxwellian fields from the surface charge on the extended charged sphere can be shown to approach zero as $a\to 0$.
 Similarly, the energy radiated by the $f_{an}u$ term approaches zero as $a\to 0$.
-However, if the mass is renormalized to a finite value $m$, the modified LAD equation of motion allows a nonzero jump in velocity $\varDelta u_n$ across a limitingly short transition interval.
-Such a jump in velocity means that the acceleration will contain a delta function $\varDelta u_n\delta(t)$.
+However, if the mass is renormalized to a finite value $m$, the modified LAD equation of motion requires, for a jump in the external force, a nonzero jump in velocity $\varDelta u_n$ across a limitingly short transition interval in order to avoid an unphysical negative radiated energy.
+A jump in velocity means that the acceleration will contain a delta function $\varDelta u_n\delta(t)$.
 A naive application of the textbook point-charge Li\'enard-Wiechert potentials \cite[sec.
 2.1.8]{Yaghjian3rd} then predicts a delta function in the radiated fields proportional to $\dot{u}(t)= \varDelta u_n\delta(t)$ and infinite radiated energy [since $e^2\varDelta u_n^2\int\delta^2(t) dt = \infty$].

 However, if the far fields \cite[eqs.
 (5.34)-(5.35)] {Yaghjian3rd} are evaluated for an extended charge of nonzero radius $a$ with $\dot{u}(t) =\varDelta u_n \delta(t)$ of infinitesimal duration in time, the far fields extend over a time duration equal to $2a/c$ with a finite magnitude proportional to $1/(2a/c)$ so that the total energy radiated during the transition interval is proportional to $1/(2a/c)$ and not $\int\delta^2(t) dt = \infty$; this result was first obtained by Paul Hertz (Abraham's student) \cite{Hertz} and Abraham \cite[sec.
 25]{Abraham} as a possible explanation of X-ray production.